Our Commitment to Research Integrity

 • Authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of the manuscript.
 All sources of financial support for the project should be disclosed.

-• When an author discovers a significant error or inaccuracy in his or her own published work, it is the author's obligation to promptly notify the publisher and cooperate with Common Ground’s editorial team to correct or retract the article.
+• When an author discovers a significant error or inaccuracy in their own published work, it is the author's obligation to promptly notify the publisher and cooperate with Common Ground’s Editorial Team to correct or retract the article.

 Research with Humans or Animals